aduffy70/Protocols/RAD-seq_protocol.md

 In each reaction:
   * 9uL of digested DNA (multipipetter works for this)
   * 1uL of EcoRI adaptors (contain barcodes, NOT in master mix!
 Multipipetter works.
-Reseal plate with a NEW seal (labelled with number of times thawed) or they will evaporate in the freezer!)
+Reseal plate with a NEW seal (labeled with number of times thawed) or they will evaporate in the freezer!)
-  * 2 uL Ligation Master Mix
+  * 2uL Ligation Master Mix

 Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hr at 23C, then 10min at 65C for permanent inactivation of the enzymes.